judka-uriel/uriel-book/uriel_en.md

 <!-- and didn't prevent assimilation -->

-And the global maximum (on the graph above the dashed line) is achieving the possibility of building the Third Temple and bringing the Mashiach.
+And the global maximum (on the graph above the dashed line) is achieving the possibility of building the Third Temple and bringing Mashiach.

 Because of accumulated errors, the development of Orthodox Judaism has reached an impasse, and Jews have begun leaving the fold of Judaism in large numbers.